caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *list* *of int*, *optional*, *default = 10, 20, 30*

-  scales of multiscale [0,10,20,etc, etc] in pixels
+  Scales of multiscale [0,10,20,etc.] in pixels.